ItalyStrap/theme-json-generator/README.md

 ## Advanced Usage

-As you venture beyond the fundamentals, the real adventure begins.
-This section is where you'll unlock the full potential of the ItalyStrap Theme Json Generator, diving into advanced configurations and techniques that can truly elevate your theme development experience.
-Prepare to explore the depths of customization and efficiency that were once beyond reach.
-From sophisticated service injection with Empress and the PSR-11 Container, to mastering dynamic JSON generation, every piece of knowledge here is designed to not just enhance your capabilities but to also inject fun into the creative process.
-Let's embark on this journey together, where complexity meets creativity, and learning becomes an exhilarating part of crafting your themes.
+Venture beyond the basics into the thrilling world of advanced theme development with the ItalyStrap Theme Json Generator.
+This section unlocks the tool's full potential, guiding you through advanced configurations and techniques that elevate your work.

 ### Important note for the tool structure